juanmanuelramallo/loyalty-program-app/README.md

 * For simplicity the .env file has been already loaded
   * It needs to have the key `REACT_APP_API_URL` set to the proper api url
   * And also the `REACT_APP_API_KEY` with the proper api key

+## Deployment
+* Heroku is used
+* The URL of the app is: http://loyalty-program-app.herokuapp.com

 ----